VishnuVardhanParnandi/ApexPlanet_Task-1/README.md

 ## 📌 Overview

-This project cleans a retail orders dataset (`train.csv`) using Python and pandas.
+This project cleans a retail orders dataset (`Raw_DataSet.csv`) using Python and pandas.
 The goal is to prepare the raw data for analysis by fixing formats, removing invalid records, and dropping duplicates using a defined rule.

 ---